-Firstly, thankyou for coming, each hut and road we add to this map could mean a new limb for someone who has been injured by conflict, so this is a great way to spend some time (and get some pizza...!).
+Firstly, thankyou for taking part in mapping for Community Mapping Uganda , each feature we add to this map could mean a new limb for someone who has been injured by conflict, so this is a great way to spend some time!

 The following are just some brief instructions as to how to use the tools for the Mapathon:

 First things first, you need to sign up with OpenStreetMap (or just login if you already have an account).
 Here is how:

 The main part of this website is a simple tool to help us coordinate the mapping effort.
 In simple terms, we have divided the whole area that we are working in (in Uganda) into squares, and we are going to map those squares one by one (to make sure no-one maps anything twice!).
 Though it might seem a bit inefficient, the golden rule is this: stick to your square!
 This is the only way to avoid any wasted effort!!

 The mapping tool assigns you a green square, and lets you quickly assess whether or not it needs mapping, simply by comparing satellite imagery (right) to the current map (left).

 In order to maximise our potential to deliver prosthetic limbs to those who need them, we are only currently interested in mapping the following:

 If there is nothing to map, or it has all already been mapped (i.e. it appears on the map to the left), then you can press the red button, which will tell our database that this square has already been completed.

 If you are not sure (e.g. there are clounds on the imagery, or you don’t feel like you can make it out), you can simply press the blue button to move on to a new square

 If you think that there is something in the green square for you to map, click the green button, and this will open the Map Editor so that you can map it!